FischKevin/FischKevin/README.md

 🧠 I'm currently learning JavaScript.

-👯‍♀️ I WILL BE looking to collaborate on open source projects but I have not enough skills.
+👯‍♀️ I WILL BE looking to collaborate on open source projects but (I think) I have not enough skills.

 🤔 I'm NOT looking for help with JavaScript because I prefer looking for answers by myself.
 It's better to learn new skills.